nikeshnazareth/verifiable-voting/cartoon/design/script.md

 Although voluntarily disclosing votes is possible in any scheme, being able to prove it makes bribery or blackmail more effective.

-Since verifiability is intrinsic to the scheme, the risk must be accepted, or custom mitigations must be introduced.
+Since verifiability is intrinsic to the scheme, this risk must be accepted, or custom mitigations must be introduced.

 ### Refreshing signing keys